tormaks/tormaks/README.md

 ### Hi there, I'm Max 👋

-## I'm a frontend developer, student, athlete and tech lover 🖥
+## I'm a junior web developer, student, athlete and tech lover 🖥

 👨🏻‍💻 I’m currently working on portfolio projects and something interesting. </br>
 📚 I’m currently learning in depth JavaScript and React + MobX. </br>